planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ## Step 5: Mettle

-A mixture of luck, stamina and willpower, but best thought of as morale or fighting spirit.
-Mettle is equal to the MOTIVE + NATURE of the character.
-This works to withstand damage and fuel desperate actions.
-Only dropping to zero or lower results in lasting injury.
+The fighting spirit of the character.
+Mettle is equal to the CALLING + MOTIVE of the character, so usually around 9 at creation.
+Combatants only suffering lasting injury when Mettle falls into the negatives.

 {: .highlight }
->- Mettle = MOTIVE + NATURE
+>- Mettle = CALLING + MOTIVE

 ### Taking Damage

 Characters suffer ***Damage*** from hazards or attacks they face.
 Fortunately, they can Soak to reduce incoming damage by an amount equal to their FRAME plus Armor.
 Any damage left after Soak lowers current Mettle.
-For example, a character with 3 FRAME Soak and 10 Mettle takes 7 points of damage.
-Soaking 3 means only 4 get through, dropping Mettle from 10 to 6.
+For example, a character with 3 FRAME Soak and 9 Mettle takes 7 points of damage.
+Soaking 3 means only 4 get through, dropping Mettle from 9 to 5.
 Still in the fight!

-Upon falling to zero or below, the character is **Staggered** or **Fallen**:
+Upon reaching negative Mettle, the character is **Staggered** or **Fallen**:

-- **Staggered**: characters suffer real trauma when Mettle drops to zero down to their MOTIVE in the negatives.
-They also take a die penalty to Checks equal to any negative Mettle and can no longer Rally (below).
+- **Staggered**: characters suffer real trauma when their Mettle drops below zero, into the negatives.
+At this point, they can no longer Rally and face a die penalty to all Checks equal to their negative Mettle.

-- **Fallen**: past negative MOTIVE, a wounded character falls unconscious.
+- **Fallen**: at negative MOTIVE, a wounded character falls unconscious.
 They lose their Action and drop to zero POISE.
+They are also in mortal danger, risking death if they fail a Heal Check next Scene.

+Mettle refills to the maximum upon starting a new scene, unless the character is Staggered or Fallen.
+A Rally Action may also refill some Mettle during combat.

 {: .highlight }
 >- Damage exceeding Soak reduces Mettle temporarily.
->- Staggered: zero to negative MOTIVE.
-No Rally or Surge, negative Mettle is penalty.
+>- Staggered: at negative Mettle.
+No Rally, negative Mettle is penalty.
->- Fallen: past negative MOTIVE, lose Action and POISE is zero
+>- Fallen: at negative MOTIVE, lose Action and POISE is zero

-For example, the same character above with 10 Mettle and a MOTIVE of 3 is Staggered at 0 to -3.
-Past that they are Fallen.

-Both Staggered and Fallen characters are in mortal danger, risking death if they fail a Heal Check next Scene.

-Damage is not the only thing that affects Mettle.
-Mettle refills upon starting a new scene unless the character is Staggered or Fallen.
-Beyond that, Rallies can restore it, and Surges exhaust it:

-### Rallies & Rattles
-Combatants may take a moment to shrug off lesser wounds and trauma.
-This Rally costs an Action but doubles current Mettle – up to the maximum of course.
-Conversely, a foe can Rattle them with a threat or insult, halving their Mettle.
-More info is in the Actions section.

-### Surges
-Endangered characters can push themselves beyond their limits, but it costs them dearly.
-When Initiative is in play, spend a point of Mettle to get +1D on any Check.
-If the Check aligns with their Motive, spend up to 2 points for +2D.
-A character may do great harm to themselves by surging into the negatives.

 ## Experience